thecryptofruit/education/zk-proofs-rollups.md

 ![Blockchain rollup considerations](images/rollup_dimensions.png?raw=true "Things to consider about rollups")

-If all you need is simple transfers, then *universality* is no longer an issue and simple rollups are (almost) ready. *Interactiveness* can be changed, at least in the case of zk-based rollups (IZK to NIZK is possible). *Data availability* is a difficult one, though it feels that if we manage to have compressed data on-chain (maybe not as part of the state, but historical call arguments (calldata) and/or logs, or erasure codes or moving it inside a ZKP), we have a workable solution. *Privacy* - while that is what is usually gained from ZKP, in rollups the privacy is not affected. *Finality* is tightly connected to interactiveness - if a rollup uses validity proofs, it doesn’t need challenges as everything that is accepted as valid, is final on the sidechain and eventually final on the main chain; if fraud proofs are used for challenging optimistic blocks, then there must be a challenge period and finality depends on it. *Scalability* is the big improvement with rollups, numbers going as high as 10-100x, which would take us pretty far in the future. *Security* - as always, a nightmare for some, a life-time challenge for others.
+If all you need is simple transfers, then *universality* is no longer an issue and simple rollups are (almost) ready. *Interactiveness* can be changed, at least in the case of zk-based rollups (IZK to NIZK is possible). *Data availability* is a difficult one, though it feels that if we manage to have compressed data on-chain (maybe not as part of the state, but historical call arguments (calldata) and/or logs, or erasure codes or [moving it inside a ZKP](https://www.reddit.com/r/ethereum/comments/9d65e7/scaling_ethereum_with_snarks/e5fmc1r)), we have a workable solution. *Privacy* - while that is what is usually gained from ZKP, in rollups the privacy is not affected. *Finality* is tightly connected to interactiveness - if a rollup uses validity proofs, it doesn’t need challenges as everything that is accepted as valid, is final on the sidechain and eventually final on the main chain; if fraud proofs are used for challenging optimistic blocks, then there must be a challenge period and finality depends on it. *Scalability* is the big improvement with rollups, numbers going as high as 10-100x, which would take us pretty far in the future. *Security* - as always, a nightmare for some, a life-time challenge for others.

 There’s a handful of projects doing rollups for scalability purposes.
 Some as old as 15 months even.
 The pace of research in this field is indicating that there indeed exists a ray of hope for scalability.
 Not just for Ethereum and not just for Ethereum 1.x.
-Even Bitcoin might someday incorporate similar principles!
-Say, in 5-10 years?
+[Even Bitcoin](https://www.reddit.com/r/btc/comments/e8u89w/this_is_what_happens_when_the_devs_are_paid_for/faeph4f) might someday incorporate similar principles!
+Say, in a couple of years?

 ![Blockchain rollup implementations](images/rollups.png?raw=true "Rollup projects")